acostalima/react-native-test-runner/README.md

     --metroPort, -p  Port on which Metro's server should listen to.
 [Default: 8081] --cwd            Current directory.
 [Default: process.cwd()]
     --rn             React Native version to use.
-[Default: 0.63.4] --runner, -r     Test runner to use.
+[Default: 0.63.4] --runner         Test runner to use.
 One of: 'zora', 'mocha'.
-[Default: 'zora']
+[Default: 'zora'] --require        Path to the module to load before the test suite.
+If not absolute, cwd is used to resolve the path.
+    --removeTestApp  Removes the test app directory after running the test suite.
+[Default: false]

 Examples
     # Run tests on iPhone 11 simulator with iOS version 14.1 runtime